danka74/SnomedCTParser/README.md

 SnomedCTParser
 ==============
-ANTLR parser for SNOMED CT Compositional Grammar and some parts of the SNOMED CT Query Specification.
+ANTLR 4 parser for the draft 2014 SNOMED CT Compositional Grammar.

-OWL API compliant classes for loading and storing SNOMED CT Compositional Grammar expressions in a tab separated file format:
+OWL API 3.x compliant classes for loading and storing SNOMED CT Compositional Grammar statements or expressions.

+<<<<<<< HEAD
 (\<expression> \t \<label> \n)*

 An OWL file containing SNOMED CT will have to be added to src/test/resources directory for the tests, see test.TestSNOMEDCTExpressionParser.testConvertToOWL()